seancrowe/GraFxJourney_PublisherIntro/03_Building_An_Integration/03_05_Open_A_Document_In_A_Publisher_Editor/README.md

 }
 ```

-### 🧪 Test opening of editor

-TODO
-Go back and test

 ## ⚠️ Problem of clutter
 Everything works now, but we have a problem that will hit us long term.
 Right now we are putting this temp document in the path `/UserDocuments/{username}/temp` which works, but over time this folder will be come massive.
 Imagine 1000 users all using our application every day.